Shaking and panting in dogs can be concerning signs, particularly when linked to kidney disease.

 Signs of dehydration or extreme lethargy

-Early intervention can prevent progression of kidney disease and reduce the risk of life-threatening complications.
+Early intervention can prevent the progression of kidney disease and reduce the risk of life-threatening complications.

 Read more: Dog Panting and Kennel Cough (Understanding warning signs)